nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ~~~
 The patient will then key in his/her symptoms accordingly, by keying in 'a' for fever, 'b' for Dry cough,
 so on and so forth, in one string or with spaces.

+DO NOT spell out the symptom, just choose the option.

 Both forms yield the same expected result.